K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 ### <div id='27'/>2.6.3.
 API Service Application Deployment and Service Registration

-Deploys API service applications on the PaaS-TA platform.
+API service applications are deployed on the PaaS-TA platform.
 The API registered as a service can provide API services by combining it with other applications.
 1.  **Application Deployment**

 	-	build with gradle build -x test command.